enerqi/odin-lang-skeleton/README.md

 parameters or multi stage conditional build steps.
 Rare custom steps are easy enough to run from the cli with extra task arguments, but frequently ran things maybe more conveniently executed through a sublime build file and so require some project specific customisation.

+The sublime `.sublime-snippet` example triggers creation of this "main" skeleton, perhaps useful when want a quick script file without necessarily using the `justfile` for build management.
+Copy to your sublime `Packages/User` folder.

 ## Language Server Configuration